-Wasan – The mathematical origin in Japan
+Wasan – The Mathematical Origin in Japan

 I can't explain it well in words, but each alignment of the parallel lines represents a digit of the final result.
-And just like traditional multiplication, it is better to get the result by counting the numbers starting from the back.
-See one of the examples in the figure written in calculations to see how this method is simpler than the traditional one: 23 x 12 = (2x10 + 3)(1×10 + 2) = 2x1x102 + [2x2x10 + 3x1x10] + 3x2 = 276
+And just like in traditional multiplication, it's better to get the result by counting the numbers starting from behind.
+Look at one of the examples in the figure written in calculations to see how this method is simpler than the traditional one: 23 x 12 = (2×10 + 3)(1×10 + 2) = 2x1x102 + [2x2x10 + 3x1x10] + 3x2 = 276

 How do the Japanese do calculations?